didip/tollbooth/README.md

 **v2.x.x:** Brand new API for the sake of code cleanup, thread safety, & auto-expiring data structures.

+**v3.x.x:** Apparently we have been using golang.org/x/time/rate incorrectly.
+See issue #48.
+It always limit X number per 1 second.
+The time duration is not changeable, so it does not make sense to pass TTL to tollbooth.

 ## Five Minutes Tutorial
 ```go